josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧬_distributed_complicity_in_modern_warfare.md

 In contemporary warfare:

-- few people pull triggers,
+- fewer individuals directly execute lethal force,
-- many people enable outcomes,
+- more individuals contribute to enabling conditions,
-- harm emerges from interlocking systems.
+- and outcomes emerge from interlocking institutional systems.

-Key characteristics:
+Key characteristics may include:

-- intelligence fusion,
+- intelligence fusion and multi-source analysis,
-- remote sensing and ISR,
+- remote sensing and ISR systems,
-- algorithmic targeting,
+- algorithmic or assisted targeting pipelines,
-- logistics and sustainment dominance,
+- logistics and sustainment networks,
-- legal and diplomatic insulation.
+- legal, diplomatic, and procedural buffering layers.

-Responsibility becomes **distributed**, not absent.
+Responsibility becomes distributed across workflows rather than concentrated in individuals.

 ---